Advanced purchase required. Click or call 888-968-6878.

 Consult this calendar to find the date for your next tour.
 Use the link above to book that tour!

 In the interest of fairness to other tour guests, please keep in mind that all tours begin on time; please arrive at least 15 minutes before your Tour begins.
 There are no refunds.
 All sales are final.
 Tours are led come rain or come shine.
 All Tours are conducted in English.
 All tour participants assume normal liability for their behavior during tours.

 Guided walking tours are a great value for your vacation dollars.
 They prove to be time savers, focusing attention on the Big Apple’s sights that you want to see.
 We will guide you about New York efficiently and economically.
 Our Tours aim to be the highlight of your New York visit with entertaining information.

 Give a gift of Big Apple history, art and fun rolled into one.
 And one size fits all!
 Give a Walk About New York tour.
 Our gift certificates make it easy and quick.

-Click on the Buy Now button above right; and you will be taken to our Gift Certificate purchase page for further details and instructions.
+Click on the Buy Now button at right; and you will be taken to our Gift Certificate purchase page for further details and instructions.

 On the Greenwich Village Walking Tour you will see the house where Emma Lazarus lived.
 The New Colossus, Lazarus’s best-known work, is immortalized on a bronze plaque at the base of the Statue of Liberty.
 She donated her 1883 sonnet to an auction which raised money to build the pedestal for America’s New Colossus, the Statue of Liberty.
 The pedestal was the first major design commission for a French-trained, American-born architect, Richard Morris Hunt.
 Mr. Hunt would go on to be the leading architect of the Gilded Age, designing houses for the Vanderbilts and others, as well as the Metropolitan Museum of Art.
 See the monument to Mr. Hunt at the edge of Central Park, at Fifth Avenue and East 70th St., opposite The Frick Collection.